Welcome to today's edition of the Rush 24-7 podcast.

 Even when this guy is on foreign soil, President Obama times his speeches to coincide with this program.

-Six PM, a college address at six p.m.
+6 p.m., a college address at 6 p.m.

-Here's Andrea Mitchell on Meet the Press yesterday, describing how Benjamin Netanyahu treated Obama On Friday afternoon in their joint presser.
+Here's Andrea Mitchell on Meet the Press yesterday describing how Benjamin Netanyahu treated Obama on Friday afternoon in their joint presser.

 Netanyahu seized on it even before he got on the plane.

-And in such a fashion, he lectured him in the Oval Office.
+He criticized the president and in such a fashion, he lectured him in the Oval Office.

 And if you look at that picture that you have up there right now, it was a stone-faced Barack Obama and Netanyahu basically treating him like a schoolboy.

-People, even who work for Netanyahu, some of Israeli officials, told him later that he went too far, that it was really rude and that there would be a blowback to this.
+People, even who work for Netanyahu, some Israeli officials, told him later that he went too far, that it was really rude and that there would be a blowback to this.

 Really, really rude.

-You knew this was going to be the take in certain quarters.
+You knew this was going to be the take in certain quarters, but Obama, or Netanyahu never once criticized this country.